wtype/unjob/README.md

-# LinkedIn Duplicate Job Remover
+# Unjob: LinkedIn Duplicate Job Remover

 Ever been looking through jobs on LinkedIn and realized most of the postings are duplicates and repostings of the same jobs over and over?